-Only exceptional applicants with a bachelor’s degree are admitted directly into the Ph.D. program.
-More commonly, students are admitted into the Masters program.
-Due to the size of our graduate program, we suggest that applicants to the Ph.D. contact potential thesis advisors in the department during the application process.
-Applicants wishing to be admitted directly into the Ph.D. program should work closely with the Graduate Director to ensure that this contact is well established before admission decisions are made.
+Well qualified applicants with a Bachelor’s degree may be admitted directly into the Ph.D. program.
+Students may also apply directly to the Master's program.
+We strongly suggest that applicants to the Ph.D. program contact potential thesis advisors in the department during the application process well before admissions decisions are made.
 (See also the subsequent section on Concurrent Credit for M.S. and Ph.D. programs.)

 Protocol for Review of Current M.S.
 Students Who Apply to the Ph.D.
 Program

 Students currently enrolled in the M.S. program who wish to apply for admission to the Ph.D. program must communicate this in writing to the Director of the Mathematics Graduate Program by January 15 of their final year in the M.S. program.

 The letter of application must contain the names of at least three faculty members who may be contacted for letters of recommendation.
 These three references should include an individual who potentially may serve as the student's doctoral advisor.
 (The faculty members need not all be associated with UVM.)

 The application letter must also contain a preliminary plan and timetable for completing the Ph.D., including a possible research area, a potential thesis advisor, and coursework (including reading courses) that might be needed to carry out the plan.